 MR. GRAYER: Good morning.
 Thank you for providing the opportunity to comment this morning.
 My name is Van Grayer.
 I'm the General Manager of Vaughn Water Company, a public water system located in Bakersfield, California.
 I'm also the Chair for the California Mutual Association of Water Companies Task Force for TCP.

 Vaughn Water Company has 1,2,3-TCP detections in eight of our wells and we have been voluntarily testing for TCP since 2012.
 We're seeking our anticipated treatment costs from the responsible parties for TCP contamination in our wells, Dow Chemical and Shell Oil, in a lawsuit that has been pending since 2012.
-Vaughn Water and nine other water systems who were also plaintiff in similar TCP lawsuits submitted a joint comment letter in support of the proposed maximum contaminant level for TCP this week.
+Vaughn Water and nine other water systems who were also plaintiffs in similar TCP lawsuits submitted a joint comment letter in support of the proposed maximum contaminant level for TCP this week.

 The members of the two other water systems who joined the comment letter are here also with me, Carlos Arias of Del Rey CSD and Raul Barraza of Arvin CSD.
 They also have some things to say, but I wanted to come here and read a portion of the letter to you members of the Water Board, in person.